 Can I cancel if I find my own buyer?

-The listing agreement is a contract between you and me and/or my brokerage.
+The listing agreement is a contract between you and my brokerage and myself as an agent for the brokerage.
 It stipulates the terms for cancellation, which you are encouraged to review.
 Once we have signed the listing agreement, a prospective buyer that approaches you directly should be redirected to me.